UXSoc/uxsoc-apps-cms/src/pages/index.md

         title: 'AVP for Fundraising '
       - description: "**The Informant**\n\n_Do you feel that you're both a people person and a finance person?
 Then this is the position for you!_\n\n\U0001F4B8 The AVP for External Fund Management is the liaison of the Finance department with the UXDC departments.
 They are **in charge of accounting and recording all incoming clientwork payments.**\n\n**Specific Tasks:**\n\n* Working closely with (and is the point person for) the UXDC department with all finance-related matters\n* Aiding the VP for Finance will all incoming clientwork payments\n* Aiding the VP for Finance with the handling and accounting of clientwork payments\n* Aiding in the curation of possible innovations for the organization's fund management systems (Together with the AVP for Internal Fund Management)"
         title: 'AVP for External Fund Management '
+      - description: >-
+          * Members can choose between the three departments under UX Finance, or become a free floater where they can experience a little bit of work from each department: **Fundraising, Internal Fund Management, and External Fund Management.**
+        title: Finance Pool
     title: "\U0001F4B8 Finance"
   - cards: []
     description: >-